How To Stop Cats From Scratching Furniture

 “Scratching due to marking can increase due to stress,” Dr. Spano told The Dodo.
 “Punishment may further stress out the cat, and if the scratching behavior is due to marking, this additional stress from punishment may thus increase anxiety and exacerbate the issue further.”

-“Instead of attempting to eliminate it,” she said, “It is more productive to refocus this natural behavior onto an appropriate target.”
+“Instead of attempting to eliminate it, it is more productive to refocus this natural behavior onto an appropriate target,” Dr. Spano said.

-Dr. Spano recommends drawing your cat away from your furniture, and distracting him with a totally different action.
+To get your cat to stop scratching your furniture, Dr. Spano recommends drawing your cat away from it by distracting him with a totally different action.

 “If you catch the cat [as he] is about to scratch an inappropriate target, redirect them quickly and have them perform an incompatible behavior, such as a ‘sit’ cue or chasing a toy,” Dr. Spano explained.

-It’s also best to give your cat another outlet for his clawing, like a scratching post.
+It’s also a good idea to give your cat another outlet for his clawing, like a scratching post.

 Cats tend to prefer posts that are at least 3 feet tall, have multiple levels and are made of rope.